This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 Every Celebration

-Birthdays & Anniversaries: Dress it up with whipped cream, caramel drizzle, or edible
+Birthdays & Anniversaries: Dress it up with whipped cream, caramel drizzle, or edible gold dust.

-it as a warm dessert with ice cream or custard.
+Dinner Parties: As a warm dessert with ice cream or custard.

 A Thoughtful